Whisks & Giggles

 High-quality kosher salt or sea salt is what you want.
 Avoid iodized table salt, as its additives will affect flavor.

-Tap water also has additives will affect flavor.
+Tap water has additives and impurities that will affect flavor.
 So, if you can, use bottled water or RO water.

-This is where you want to be as precise as you can, as noted above by making a 1:4 salt-to-water mix.
-For a decent-sized batch of saline, mix 20 g of salt with 80 ml of warm (not hot) water until the salt is dissolved.
+This is where you want to be as precise as you can by following a 1:4 salt-to-water mix by weight.
+For a decent-sized batch of saline, mix 20 grams of salt with 80 ml of warm (not hot) water until the salt is dissolved.

 4. Store in a glass container.

-It’s important to store this solution in glass, as both metal and plastic will react to to the salt.
-Transfer your saline solution to a small glass dropper bottle or a jar for easy use, and keep it with your bar gear so it’s always ready when you crave a delicious cocktail.
+Transfer your saline solution to a small glass dropper bottle or a glass jar for easy use, and keep it with your bar gear so it’s always ready when you’re craving a delicious cocktail.

 How Much Saline to Add to a Cocktail